Adrenal Gland Tumor: Diagnosis

 In addition to a physical examination, the following tests may be used to diagnose an adrenal gland tumor:

 One specific hormone that doctors look for with these tests is the stress hormone called cortisol.
-A specific test, called a dexamethasone-suppression test, checks cortisol levels.
+A specific test, called a dexamethasone-suppression test, checks cortisol levels after a steroid.
 For this test, you may be asked to take a pill the evening before.
-This pill contains a drug that acts like cortisol in the body.
+This pill contains a steroid drug that acts like cortisol in the body.
 When someone who does not have an adrenal gland tumor takes this drug, their body will make less cortisol and other hormones.
-However, if someone has an adrenal gland tumor, cortisol levels will remain high even after taking the drug.
-Tell your doctor about any medications that you take, even over-the-counter drugs, vitamins, and herbal supplements, because this information is needed to correctly interpret this test's results.
+However, if someone has an adrenal gland tumor producing cortisol, cortisol levels will remain high even after taking the drug.
+Tell your doctor about any medications that you take, even any over-the-counter drugs, vitamins, and herbal supplements, because this information is needed to correctly interpret this test's results.

 • CT or CAT scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
-A computer then combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A computer then combines these pictures into detailed images that show any abnormalities or tumors.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein through a peripheral intravenous (IV) line.
 This line is a short, plastic tube inserted into the vein that allows the health care team to give medication or fluids.

 • Metaiodobenzylguanidine (MIBG) scan.
 MIBG is a chemical similar to adrenaline that will collect in a neuroendocrine tumor.
 A MIBG scan can show a tumor of the adrenal medulla that may not show up on an x-ray.
 The scan takes place over 2 consecutive days.
 On the first day, an injection of MIBG is given in the arm.
 Several hours later, pictures are taken with a special camera that can show if or where in the body the MIBG has collected.
 The following morning, more pictures are taken, and the process may be repeated if needed.